 How many wedding menus to print?

 Once that is sorted out, you need to decide how many wedding menus you want to print.
-You may choose to place a menu card at every place setting, alongside the place cards – one per guest – or you may opt to print a couple for each table and have guests share among themselves.
+You may choose to place menu cards at every place setting, alongside the place cards – one per guest – or you may opt to print a couple for each table and have guests share among themselves.
 Both these options are perfectly fine, and your choice will depend on the function your menu is intended to have.

-Why have wedding menu card?
+Why have wedding menu cards?

 The menu card can serve several different purposes: